Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - Actively focus on the task at hand.

-- Manage client billing and automatically calculate payrolls.
+- Manage client billing and automatically calculate billable hours and payrolls.

-Time Doctor’s easy scalability makes it perfect for small teams, as well as huge enterprises, to boost employee monitoring and productivity.
+Time Doctor’s easy scalability makes it perfect for a small remote team, as well as a huge enterprise, to boost employee monitoring and productivity.

 RescueTime helps you: